bhaskarsantoshk/problem-solving/Notes/Graphs/graphs.md

   * Sort the nodes based on their DFS completion time, this will give the order components of SCCs
   * Reverse the Graph
   * Do a second DFS on the reversed Graph using above sorted nodes - you will get SCCs
+# Bridges in Graph
+* An edge on whose removal , Graph will be broken down into separate components

+# Tarjan's Algorithm
+* Time of insertion ( DFS time of insertion)
+* and Min lowest time of insertion of all adjacent nodes except Parent
+# Articulation Points
+* Node when removed devides the graph into multiple components
+* Time of insertion ( DFS time of insertion)
+* and Min lowest time of insertion of all adjacent nodes except Parent and visited nodes